 - 3 garlic cloves, finely minced

-- ¼ tsp crushed pepper flakes (optional)
+- ¼ teaspoon crushed pepper flakes (optional)

 - ½ cup dry white wine